sovrin-foundation/sovrin-rfc/text/5005-token-removal/README.md

 There are three facets to removing the token plugin:
 1. Each network that has the token plugin installed will need to drop the token ledger while keeping the audit ledger consistent.
 2. Networks that have recorded token transactions need to ensure the history of fees paid when writing to the domain ledger fulfills the auth_rules recorded on the config ledger at the time of the write.
 3. The history of transfers of value will be unrecoverably lost when the token ledger is dropped during the plugin removal.
+This is appropriate, because token transactions are only on the test networks (StagingNet and BuilderNet) where the history is not expected to be permanent (see [_Sovrin Steward Technical and Organizational Policies_ section "Permissioned Test Network Policies"](Sovrin Steward Technical and Organizational Policies)).

 ## Reference